hong kong macau itinerary

 Hong Kong Macau Itinerary: How We Spent Our 3-Day Getaway

 It was December of 2012 when Reuben and I decided to have a quick getaway to Hong Kong and Macau.
-These two destinations are just a ferry away from each other.
+These two visa-free destinations are just a ferry away from each other.
 So, we were able to hit two birds at the same time with our 3-day Hong Kong Macau itinerary.
 Three days may be short but we were still able to enjoy the best of both destinations.

 Avenue of Stars